yonz2/datalogger/README.md

 # datalogger

-This is a companion script to GoveeBTTempLogger (https://github.com/wcbonner/GoveeBTTempLogger). to provide an integration to homeassistant, using MQTT, including the automatic creation of HA entities via MQTT device discovery
+This is a companion script to [GoveeBTTempLogger](https://github.com/wcbonner/GoveeBTTempLogger). to provide an integration to homeassistant, using MQTT, including the automatic creation of HA entities via MQTT device discovery